Sunday, 29 April 2012

 Long after our flesh turns to clay.

-They landed the Anzacs at Suvia,
+They landed the Anzacs at Suvla,

 And stranded the old “River Clyde”,